zakkazmanli/saucedemo_mp/README.md

 # Mini Automated Web Testing Project

-## Summary

-For this project, the site that you will be testing is https://www.saucedemo.com/.
-This has been created specifically for practicing automation coding.
-Your TASK is to look at the functionality for the website, derive user stories from this and create some test cases for said user stories.
-You can have as many Sprints as you require.

 ## Project Goal
 The goal of this project was to create a testing framework to support the automation testing of https://www.saucedemo.com/.
 This website was specifically created for the purposes of automation testing and as such supports multiple utilities of widely used websites, such as sign-in functionality and the ability to add items to a cart to be later checked out.
 This framework was to be created adhering to the POM design approach for automation testing, with the following tools used: